dagster-io/dagster/docs/docs-beta/docs/guides/deployment/kubernetes.md

 You will need to modify some values in Dagster's Helm chart to deploy your Dagster project.

-### Step 5.1: Copy the default Helm chart values into a `values.yaml`
+### Step 5.1: Copy default Helm chart values into values.yaml

-Run the following command to copy the values installed from the published Helm charts so that you can modify them:
+Run the following command to copy the values installed from the published Helm charts:

 ```bash
 helm show values dagster/dagster > values.yaml